mikedewar/immgen/README.markdown

 ## INSTALLATION

-This will only work on a UNIX computer (and it's only been actually tested on OSX).
+This will only work on a UNIX computer.
 It will definitely NOT work on Windows.

 You'll need a special R package for this to work: